manloloy/Problems/RandomProcessProblems.md

 plane.
 3. Consider the even B: “Student is asleep more than he is awake.”
 Specify the set B and sketch it on the on the x-y plane.
-4. Sketch the region corresponding to the event Ac \ B and describe the corresponding event in words.
+4. Sketch the region corresponding to the event $A^c \cap B$ and describe the corresponding event in words.

 ## Problem 2